 A sexually transmitted infection (STI) is an infection caused by a virus or bacteria spread through direct sexual contact (vaginal, oral, or anal sex) from person to person.
-STIs can affect both males and females of all ages, backgrounds, and races and often goes undetected because the individual has yet to experience any symptoms of the infection.
-A sexually transmitted disease (STD) is a STI that has clear symptoms and has progressed enough to noticeably disrupt the physical function of the body.
+STIs can affect people of all ages, backgrounds, and races and often goes undetected because the individual has yet to experience any symptoms of the infection.
+A sexually transmitted disease (STD) is a STI that has distinct symptoms and has progressed enough to noticeably disrupt the physical function of the body.

 There are many STIs, but some of the more common forms include Gonorrhea, Syphilis, Chlamydia, HIV, HPV, and Genital Herpes.
 These diseases are transmitted through body fluids such as blood, semen, and vaginal secretions or contact with an infected lesion.
-STIs may be transmitted from male to male, female to male, female to female, and male to female during any type of sexual activity, including oral sex.
+STIs may be transmitted from partner to partner during any type of sexual activity, including oral sex and anal sex.

-STIs can cause permanent health problems such as infertility, chronic pelvic pain, ectopic or tubal pregnancies, chronic painful sores and blisters on the genitals, genital warts, cancer and even death.
-A person's behavior determines the probability of risk that they will become infected.
+STIs can lead to permanent health problems such as infertility, chronic pelvic pain, ectopic pregnancies, chronic painful sores and blisters on the genitals, genital warts, cancer